vikba/Biaxial_Testing_Machine/README.md

 # Biaxial Testing Machine Control Application

 ## Description
 This repository contains the source code for a Biaxial Testing Machine Control Application, developed using PyQt6.
-The application provides a graphical user interface (GUI) for controlling and monitoring biaxial mechanical tests, managing motor operations, and visualizing real-time data through charts.
+The application provides a graphical user interface (GUI) for controlling and monitoring biaxial mechanical tests (displacement, load and strain control), managing motor operations, and visualizing real-time data through charts.

 ## Installation